de-layer/de/README.md

 ## License

 This project is based on https://github.com/ethereum/go-ethereum.
-All additions made by the De Layer team are licensed on GNU GPL 3.0.
+All additions made by the De Layer team are licensed with GNU GPL 3.0.
 Feel free to review the license terms and contribute to the repository.

 ---